Project 001 – Public Research Record

 This study contributes to understanding manufacturing variability and failure modes during Britain’s mechanised minting era.

-It demonstrates how interdisciplinary work – combining physical measurement, documentation, and historical contextualisation – can clarify complex or disputed objects.
+It demonstrates how interdisciplinary investigation – combining physical measurement, documentation, and historical contextualisation – can clarify complex or disputed objects.

 Future Work